neurodsp-tools/neurodsp/README.md

 Documentation for the NeuroDSP module is available [here](https://neurodsp-tools.github.io/neurodsp/).

+The documentation also includes a full set of [tutorials](https://neurodsp-tools.github.io/neurodsp/auto_tutorials/index.html) covering the functionality of NeuroDSP.

+If you have a question about using NeuroDSP that doesn't seem to be covered by the documentation, feel free to open an [issue](https://github.com/neurodsp-tools/neurodsp/issues) and ask!

 ## Dependencies

 NeuroDSP is written in Python, and requires Python >= 3.5 to run.